ckan/ckanext-validation/README.md

 ## Configuration

-Once installed, add the `validation` plugin to the `ckan.plugins` configuration option on your INI file:
+Once installed, add the `validation` plugin to the `ckan.plugins` configuration option in your INI file:

     ckan.plugins = ... validation